rodrigoricky/rodrigoricky/README.md

 </pre>
 ## Hey there 👋

 Welcome to my Github profile!
 I am Ricky, or commonly known as pineapple which is I call myself in social media like Discord, Twitter, etc., I create things, and most of the time I code and play video games.
-Also, happy 2022.

 *Sometimes I contribute to open-source projects like Wurst Imperium and other big servers. 📝*